 Which filler is best for marionette lines?

 Each Juvederm product has a slightly different makeup and, as a result, can be used for different results across different areas of the face.
 No one product from the collection is inherently better than another — the filler you choose depends on your individual aesthetic goals and the injector’s preference and expertise.
-When it comes to treating marionette lines, which are the lines that form starting at the corner of your lips and going downward along your chin, Juvederm Vollure is a great choice.
-Juvederm Vollure is designed specifically to address marionette lines and the nasolabial folds, which are the lines that run from your nose to the corners of your mouth, also known as “smile lines.”
-The Juvederm Vollure filler is of medium thickness and is malleable, making it a great treatment option for the lines around the mouth.
+When it comes to treating marionette lines, which are the lines that form starting at the corner of your lips and going downward along your chin, Juvederm Vollure is an excellent choice.
+Juvederm Vollure is explicitly designed to address marionette lines and the nasolabial folds, which are the lines that run from your nose to the corners of your mouth, also known as “smile lines.”
+The Juvederm Vollure filler is of medium thickness and is malleable, making it an excellent treatment option for the lines around the mouth.
 Juvederm Vollure is also a good choice if you would like to treat moderate to deep wrinkles and folds.

 Is Juvederm a filler?